aherstek/geom99exam/README.md

 _________________________________________
 # Limitations / Things I Don't Know / Other Thoughts
-## Editing Data - is possible, I just don't completely know the workflow yet
+## Editing Data - is possible, I just don't completely know the workflow yet (especially if needing to do analysis etc)
 * Not sure how to implement data editing capabilities entirely
-  * Have researcged using tools like OpenLayers or by GeoServer extensions?
-If users made changes to the spatial data, would these changes be reflected in the PostgreSQL/PostGIS database?
+  * Have researched using tools like OpenLayers or by GeoServer extensions?
+If users made changes to the spatial data, would these changes be reflected in the PostgreSQL/PostGIS database correctly?
+  * Having a hard time grasping this without being able to trial it first hand!

 ## WMS (Web Map Service) and WFS (Web Feature Service)
-* Still confused on these 2 terms when referencing GeoPackage/GeoServer
+* Still confused on these 2 terms when referencing GeoPackage/GeoServer...
+I think:
     * WMS = PNG / JPEG?
     * WFS = vector data?

 ## Support / Troubleshooting